robdunn4/QSpice/WIP/QColorPrefs/Binaries/readme.txt

   confirm whether you want to overwrite it.

 * Restore operation: Before writing any values to the registry, you will be prompted to confirm that you want to proceed.
+You will also be reminded to close QSpice before continuing.

+* Selective save: You can save only schematic colors (-ssch) or only waveform colors (-swav) to create specialized backup files.

+* Selective restore: You can restore only schematic colors (-rsch) or only waveform colors (-rwav) without affecting the other section's settings.

+* Verbose mode: Use the -v option to see detailed warnings about missing registry values or preferences file entries.
+Without -v, the program runs quietly and only reports errors.

 PREFERENCES FILE FORMAT